Jaden-Haagen/Music-Streaming-Project/README.md

 -Methods, Variable names, and Design patterns usage -JAVAFX(Optional)
 -Report with Introduction, UML diagrams, Test result, Conclusion, and very Important Source codes.

+#Running the program

+To run the program you currently need to call the UserInterface file located in src/application/UserInterface.java